 The original church building was demolished in 1974; its bell is located near the Walnut Street entrance.
 The sanctuary was remodeled in 2003 to allow for greater visibility.

-Our longest serving pastor (1971-1989) is the Reverend George L. Sidwell.
-Rev. Sidwell is still considered our Pastor Emeritus, continuing to provide care and guidance for our members even though he has recently moved to the Columbus area to be nearer his daughter's family.
-Our present pastor, Kim Armentrout, came to Englewood UMC in 2009.
+Our longest serving pastor (1971-1989) was the Reverend George L. Sidwell.
+Our present pastor, Kim Armentrout, came to Englewood UMC

 The theme for our 125th anniversary celebration during 2013 was "Faith Moving Forward."
 It has been a good reminder that, as a church and as the people of God, we are called to continue sharing the Good News.
 As United Methodists, we are to forever be "moving on to perfection."
 While holding on to the history that has made us strong, we also desire to look forward to where God is leading us in the future, living out our faith in meaningful and transformative ways.
 Most recently we celebrated 130 years in ministry.
 God is indeed faithful!